hermensbas/cmangos-issues-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

   ![db_install2](https://user-images.githubusercontent.com/8838573/27504761-c5bfa24c-5890-11e7-8ab5-5a867200da5b.png)

 - Change the `CORE_PATH` variable to `../mangos-VERSION` and save the file.
   - **FYI**: The double dots mean we are going back one step in the directory tree, so it is assumed that the core repository has been cloned to the parent directory of the database repository.
-If you diverged from the guides steps adjust the relative path accordingly or use an absolute path (see [Location section](#location)).
+If you diverged from the guide's steps, adjust the relative path accordingly, or use an absolute path (see [Location section](#location)).
   - **Note:** If you changed the MySQL user name and/or password during the [database creation](#creation) step, you will have to change the `USERNAME` and/or `PASSWORD` variable here as well.
   - **Note:** If you changed the database name `mangos` during the [database creation](#creation) step, you will have to change the `DATABASE`variable here as well.

   ![db_install3](https://user-images.githubusercontent.com/8838573/27504838-61f4f4b8-5892-11e7-80f4-6d44cd1fc48e.png)

-- In Git Bash, enter the `./InstallFullDB.sh` again, by pressing **ArrowUp** and **Enter** (it will now do something different, since the `config` file is present).
+- In Git Bash, enter the `./InstallFullDB.sh` again, by pressing **ArrowUp** and **Enter** (it will now do something different since the `config` file is present).

   ![db_install4](https://user-images.githubusercontent.com/8838573/27504858-c044d6dc-5892-11e7-8bed-14c54d9e684a.PNG)